openSUSE/news-o-o/_posts/2011-04-16-opensuse-weekly-news-issue-171-is-out.markdown

       articles covering graphics drivers, storage support, file systems, architecture code, infrastructure and drivers for other hardware. (...)

-
+â€

+â€œ

 [Rares
-    Aioanei: kernel weekly news “ 16.04.2011](http://schaiba.wordpress.com/2011/04/16/kernel-weekly-news-16-04-2011/)
+    Aioanei: kernel weekly news â€“ 16.04.2011](http://schaiba.wordpress.com/2011/04/16/kernel-weekly-news-16-04-2011/)

 Rares finished his this weekly review from the Kernel.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/OWN-oxygen-Tips-and-Tricks.png)Tips and Tricksâ–²â–¼

 ### For Desktop Users

+â€œ

         [Masim Sugianto: openSUSE Multi Boot System : openSUSE, Fedora, LinuxMint, Ubuntu](http://vavai.net/2011/04/opensuse-multi-boot-system-opensuse-fedora-linuxmint-ubuntu-free-doswindows/)

-I™m currently using 5 OS in my Laptop, HP 4421s : FreeDOS/Windows, openSUSE, LinuxMint,
+Iâ€™m currently using 5 OS in my Laptop, HP 4421s : FreeDOS/Windows, openSUSE, LinuxMint,
         Fedora & Ubuntu.
-The main goals are for testing purpose only but I would prefer to install all of those OS in physical instead of virtual because I™m trying to use different OS for work and daily usage.
+The main goals are for testing purpose only but I would prefer to install all of those OS in physical instead of virtual because Iâ€™m trying to use different OS for work and daily usage.
 Our client has various Linux system and I must support them for managing their system.
 Using multiple Linux OS keep me open minds (:-D ) with the features and native command of each OS.

 Free DOS bundled and installed automatically with laptop while the others installed
-        manually. openSUSE 11.4 Celadon is my first choice, then LinuxMint 10 Julia, follows by Fedora 14 Laughlin and last (but my be not least :-) ) is Ubuntu LTS 10.04.2 Lucid Lynx.
+        manually. openSUSE 11.4 â€œCeladonâ€ is my first choice, then LinuxMint 10 â€œJuliaâ€, follows by Fedora 14 â€œLaughlinâ€ and last (but my be not least :-) ) is Ubuntu LTS 10.04.2 Lucid Lynx.
 Among the installed OS, LinuxMint and Ubuntu is the winner for setting up grub bootloader.
 LinuxMint and Ubuntu detected all of OS and added the OS choice into bootloader successfully. openSUSE was only successful for FreeDOS/Windows and Fedora but it fails to detect LinuxMint and Ubuntu, similar thing with Fedora bootloader. (...)

-
+â€

+â€œ

         [Packt Publishing/Juan Manuel Ferreyra: How To Create Amazing Text and Font Effects in Gimp 2.6](http://www.packtpub.com/article/create-amazing-text-font-effects-with-gimp-2-6)